careBT/carebt_core/docs/tutorial/longrun_actions.rst

     AddTwoNumbersMultiTickAction: DONE 4 + 7 = 11

-Create a multi-tick ActionNode with tiemout
+Create a multi-tick ActionNode with timeout
 -------------------------------------------

 Add the following content to ``longrun_actions.py``.